Fitbit: Use in court cases

-The company's devices have also been used in criminal investigations.
+The company's devices have been used in criminal investigations.

-On March 10, 2015, a woman allegedly fabricated a story in which an intruder appeared in her employer's home she was staying at and raped her.
+On March 10, 2015, a woman fabricated a story that an intruder appeared in her employer's home in which she was staying and raped her.
 She told police that a man had assaulted her around midnight.
 Police found a Fitbit lying on the floor when they arrived at the scene.
 Prosecutors used the Fitbit as evidence and data to determine what had occurred.
 The Fitbit revealed that the woman was active throughout the night, and the Fitbit surveillance analysis demonstrated the woman had not gone to bed as she stated to the police, proving that the woman had lied to the police.

 In 2017, a Fitbit device played a role in solving the murder of Connie Dabate by her husband, Richard Dabate.
 Initially, Richard lied to police and law enforcement officials, claiming that an intruder had broken into their home and fatally shot his wife.
 However, Connie's Fitbit tracker showed that she was at the gym at the time Richard told police his wife was shot.
 Using Connie's Fitbit and analyzing her movements, analysts created a timeline that disproved Richard's story.

-In 2018, a Fitbit device played a role in solving another murder.
-Anthony Aiello murdered his stepdaughter Karen Navarra while visiting her home and her body was found five days later.
-Data from her Fitbit fitness tracker showed that her heart rate spiked when Aiello visited her and stopped five minutes before he left.
-Aiello was arrested in September 2018 on murder charges and was booked into the Santa Clara County Jail.
+In November 2017, during the disappearance of Tess Richey in Toronto, data information from the Fitbit account Richey shared with her mother was used to track her movements and solve her disappearance, ultimately assisting her mother in locating her remains.

+In 2018, Fitbit data was used in the investigation of the homicide of Karen Navarra in San Jose, California.
+Police accused Navarra's 91-year-old stepfather, Anthony Aiello, of killing her after data from her Fitbit tracker showed a significant spike in her heart rate at about 3:20 p.m., followed by a rapid slowing and the cessation of heart-rate data at 3:28 p.m.
+Investigators stated that surveillance footage placed Aiello's vehicle at Navarra's home during the relevant period, and Aiello confirmed that he had visited her that afternoon.
+Aiello was arrested and charged with murder, and was held without bail in Santa Clara County Main Jail.
+He pleaded not guilty in April 2019 and died in custody in September 2019 while awaiting trial.